Marconi-Stem/Neotrellis/README.md

 # Making the Neotrellis M4 Express
+**Making the Netorellis**
 | The Neotrellis 'Music Box' |
 |:-:|
 |<img src="/images/adafruit_products_3938_demo.gif" width="50%" />|

+This site holds ONLY the directions for assembling and "Initializing" the Neotrellis Music box.
+It does not contain Python help section(s).

 This site is for the Marconi Summer Stem course making the Neotrellis M4 Express.